MAC develops guidelines for additional direct investment

 Take a break, have a chat: ITER Director-General Osamu Motojima and members of the MAC taking the discussion off-line.

-During its meeting, the MAC developed guidelines that will be used to evaluate the allocation of responsibilities and credit values associated with the ADI based on the capped ceiling.
-Following these guidelines, future ADI risks will now be accounted for.
+During its meeting, the MAC developed guidelines that will be used to evaluate the allocation of responsibilities and credit values associated with additional direct investment based on the capped ceiling.
+Following these guidelines, future risks will now be accounted for.

-ITER Units of Account (IUAs) are the ITER "currency", a very unique feature of the ITER project based on the principle of procurement sharing.
-Instead of contributing cash to the ITER project, the Members will provide "in-kind" contributions; all of the components of the ITER facility will be built by the seven ITER Members and delivered to the ITER site in France.
+* ITER Units of Account (IUAs) are the ITER "currency," a very unique feature of the ITER Project based on the principle of procurement sharing.
+Instead of contributing cash to the project, the Members will provide "in-kind" contributions; all of the components of the ITER facility will be built by the seven ITER Members and delivered to the ITER site in France.
 The IUA was devised in order to measure the value of in-kind contributions consistently over time, and neutralize market fluctuations.

 return to the latest published articles